moltin/js-sdk/README.md

 ### Custom Storage

-By default the Moltin SDK persists data to `window.localStorage` in the browser and `node-localstorage` in Node.
+By default the Elastic Path Commerce Cloud SDK persists data to `window.localStorage` in the browser and `node-localstorage` in Node.
 If this doesn't suit your needs you can override the default storage with a `MemoryStorageFactory` which will persist data for the life cycle of the JavaScript VM:

 ```js
 import { gateway as MoltinGateway, MemoryStorageFactory } from '@moltin/sdk'